HubSpot/sprocket/README.md

 ```
 class EndPoint(url_pattern, *end_point_methods, **kwargs)
 ```
-url_pattern <= regex, including capture groups for additional parameters which should be passed on to the target method end_point_methods <= any additional positional arguments after url_pattern indicate EndPointMethods associate with that EndPoint
+`url_pattern` regex, including capture groups for additional parameters which should be passed on to the target method

+`end_point_methods` any additional positional arguments after url_pattern indicate EndPointMethods associate with that EndPoint

 Examples: